- What form of psychotherapy do you practice?

 Do you work with insurance companies?

-Yes, we work with many insurance companies, as do many of the therapists in our referral network.
+Yes, we accept many Blue Cross Blue Shield of Illinois and Cigna plans.
 For more specific information, please contact us with a copy of your insurance card in hand.

 Do you offer a sliding scale?